⏱ Tick, tock.

 Supervisors or managers can manage the schedules of their live chat agents.
 You can define work periods and create rotas, to ensure even coverage throughout the day.

 You can configure your chat button so that it will respond to agent availability.
 So, if no agents are available, an offline message is displayed to your customers instead of a “Chat now” message.
 This helps to avoid false promises of ‘live’ help.

 Use pre-chat surveys to find out the customer’s name and need.
 This will help you give personalised, relevant service right away.

 Chat routing ensures that the right agents get the right requests.
-When customers connect to the best agent for their query first time, solutions are found sooner.
+When customers connect to the best agent for their query first time, they get a solution sooner.
 So, be sure to configure your routing rules carefully – based on skill, time, and availability.

 You can use chat queues to both manage customer expectations and manage chat requests more efficiently.
 For agents, it’s helpful to see how many chats are pending, and which ones need priority.
-For customers, it’s useful to be kept in the loop with relevant queue messages.
+For customers, it’s useful to stay in the loop with relevant queue messages.

 While these pre-chat tools won’t make your responses any quicker, they help the conversation get started as efficiently as possible.
 With the top priority for customers being getting through to an agent quickly (80%), make sure you’re doing everything you can to ensure smooth chat set-up.